skyl/pinax-geo_basic/README.rst

 You must have geodjango, only tested with postgis (and lightly at that).

-If you don't have the permissions to push/pull these repositories, you will have to edit the .gitmodules file to point at the public branches.
+If you don't have the permissions to push/pull these repositories, you will have to edit the .gitmodules file to point at the public urls.
 Alternately, fork the apps and the project.
 Or, ask me to add you as a committer.
 (Maybe this submodule business is not the way to go).